shelleyyyyy/ChatApp/READ_ME.md

 ### 2: Boot the sever and connect clients

-1. Change the ip address variable in the server.py file to your machines IP.
+1. Change the ip address variable in the server.py (line 32) file to your machines IP.
 2. Run "python server.py" in a console window, and selected a port.
 3. Run "python client.py" in a seperate console window, and input the selected IP and port from part 1
 4. To connect more clients repeat step 3 the desired number of times.